Heartbreak Jelly Noodles (Shangxin Liangfen, 伤心凉粉)

 Who knew that these slippery noodles had such a controversial history?
 Regardless, they sure go down easy.

-Málà Project was kind enough to share their recipe for shangxin liangfen with us, and I’ve adapted it a bit for home cooking.
+Málà Project was kind enough to share the recipe for their shangxin liangfen sauce with us, and I’ve adapted it for home cooking.
 Perhaps in honor of their translation, promising tears of joy instead of heartbreak, their version is not super hot.
-Of course you can control the heat to your own desire with the amount and heat level of your homemade chili oil.
-I have updated my original recipe for chili oil to include a spiced version, using a pro tip for infusing the oil with whole Chinese spices that I learned from Málà Project.
-It works wonderfully in this recipe.
+Of course you can control the heat to your own desire with the amount and heat level of your chili oil—use your favorite store-bought or make your own.
+Our Chengdu Crispy Chili Oil is ideal, and packs more of a spicy punch—more heartbreak, perhaps.

 Mung bean noodles themselves don’t have much taste and are really just a pleasing texture vehicle for the sauce.
-Another thing to know is that they don’t absorb sauce easily, so it’s a good idea to cut them into quite thin strips (more thin than I did in these photos) to make sure they have sufficient sauce coverage.
+Another thing to know is that they don’t absorb sauce easily, so it’s a good idea to cut them into rather thin strips to make sure they have sufficient sauce coverage.
 This also means you can make them ahead and let the noodles sit in the sauce for an hour or more without them going soggy.
-Leftover sauced noodles are still good even the next day.

 By: Taylor Holliday | The Mala Market | Inspiration & Ingredients for Sichuan Cooking